h-mahmoodi/React-StarRating-Component/README.md

 # React-StarRating-Component
- React Star Rating Component |  A simply reusable , flexible and clone react component
+ React Star Rating Component |  A simply reusable , flexible and standalone react component

  # How To Use Component